prachi2210/Expense-Recorder/README.md

 **Milestone 2**

  Asumption -
-   For filter search - Since there is no option for selecting year in the wireframes, I assumed the months would be of current year.
+   For filter search, there is no option for selecting year in the wireframes therefore I assumed the months would be of current year.
-   I have additionally added a year filter, if the user wishes to see the transactions for previous year.
+  Additionally i have added a year filter, if the user wishes to see the transactions for previous year.

 Summary -
  1. Fetching data according to the selected year and month from the database.